Gold Flake

-Gold Flake is a classic Indian cigarette brand that has been in the market for over a century.
+Gold Flake is a classic Indian cigarette brand that has been on the market for over a century.

-Gold Flake is sold in a multitude of varieties, including Gold Flake Kings (84 mm), Gold Flake Kings Lights (84mm), Gold Flake and Gold Flake Lights.
+Gold Flake is sold in a multitude of varieties, including Gold Flake Kings (84mm), Gold Flake Kings Lights (84mm), Gold Flake and Gold Flake Lights.
 This brand is owned, manufactured and marketed by ITC Limited.

 History

 Gold Flake was first produced by Stephen Mitchell & Son of Glasgow.
 From 1901, Bristol's W.D. & H.O.
 Wills, a subsidiary of Imperial Tobacco, took over production.
 "Gold flake" refers to cigarettes made using bright rich golden tobacco.
-After 1912, the biggest change in came in 1971 with the introduction of Gold Flake Kings, followed up with the launch of Gold Flake Kings Lights in 1999.
+After 1912, the biggest change came in 1971 with the introduction of Gold Flake Kings, followed up with the launch of Gold Flake Kings Lights in 1999.

-Gold Flake enjoys a large market share in Pakistan too where it is sold by British American Tobacco Pakistan.
+Gold Flake enjoys a large market share in Pakistan where it is sold by British American Tobacco Pakistan.

 ITC In India

 ITC launched the brand Gold Flake in India in the 1960s.
 Initial advertisements were targeted towards adult male SEC A category smokers.

 After the introduction of lights as a category, the brand introduced Honeydew Smooth – giving the brand a recognizable differentiator with a dew drop symbol.
 With smoothness being their biggest selling proposition, the brand used symbols like the silk scarf, feather, paint brush, violin, marble vase, hour glass, and shell as visuals to reiterate and associate themselves with smoothness.

 After this, the brand reinvented its image and positioning with a new campaign that moved away from the well-established Honeydew campaign.
 This was the Go Smooth campaign.